-Southern fried cabbage is flavorful simplicity.
+This easy southern fried cabbage recipe is flavorful simplicity.
 Chopped cabbage and onions are sauteed until tender and infused with the deep smoky flavor of crumbled bacon.

 I have always been enamored by southern food for its rustic simplicity.
-No one transforms basic staples into incredibly flavorful cuisine better than southerners, and like southern fried potatoes, this southern fried cabbage is southern simplicity at its finest.
-Inexpensive, flavorful, and easy to prepare – how can you beat that?
+No one transforms basic staples into incredibly flavorful cuisine better than southerners, and like southern fried potatoes or fried corn, this southern fried cabbage is quite possibly the perfect side dish - Inexpensive, flavorful, and easy to prepare. how can you beat that?

-To chop the cabbage, first cut the cabbage head in half through the stem, then chop into quarters, cutting through the stem again.
-At this point, the core can easily be cut out and the remaining wedges can be thickly sliced (about 1″ strips).
-These stips can then be chopped into squares.
-For detailed step by step instruction and photos, I recommend checking out my how to cut cabbage tutorial.
+Begin by first preparing your cabbage.
+To chop the whole head of cabbage, first cut the head in half through the stem, then chop into quarters, cutting through the stem again.
+At this point, the core can easily be cut out and the remaining wedges can be thickly sliced (about 1" strips).
+These stips can then be chopped into small pieces.
+For more tips and tricks as well as step by step instruction and photos, I recommend checking out my how to cut cabbage tutorial.

 The key to making the best southern fried cabbage is to take your time.
-Cook the bacon first to extract the drippings and set the bacon aside, then slowly saute the cabbage with the remaining ingredients until the cabbage is wonderfully tender and even slightly blackened.
+Cook the slices of bacon first in a large cast iron skillet to extract the bacon grease drippings and set the bacon aside with a slotted spoon, then slowly saute the cabbage with the remaining ingredients until the cabbage mixture is wonderfully tender and even slightly blackened.

 Tip: I highly recommend removing bacon from the skillet while the vegetables saute.
 If bacon is sauteed in the skillet with the vegetables it turns soggy before everything has finished cooking.
 The dish will still have great flavor, but the texture will be far less ideal.